Wildfires latest: 2 people killed and over 1,000 structures destroyed, per LA fire chief

 Hurst fire: In the San Fernando Valley.
 It has burned about 500 acres (202 hectares).

-Tyler fire: In Coachella, near Joshua Tree National Park.
-It has burned about 15 acres (6 hectares).
+Woodley fire: In the San Fernando Valley.
+It has burned about 75 acres (30 hectares).

 All four fires are currently at 0% containment.